 Source: Field survey, 2022

-The findings of the study revealed cattle in Maiduguri, Borno State were majorly bought by married male who are in an active age range who may be capable of participating in income generating activities to cater for their responsibilities.
+The findings of the study revealed cattle in Maiduguri, Borno State was majorly bought by the married male who are in an active age range and may be capable of participating in income-generating activities to cater for their responsibilities.
 These consumers can be regarded as fairly educated as they had mostly undergone a minimum of primary education.
-Household sizes of cattle buyers in Maiduguri was considered large when compared with the Nigerian average household size of 4.9 in urban areas (NBS, 2016b).
+Household sizes of cattle buyers in Maiduguri were considered large when compared with the Nigerian average household size of 4.9 in urban areas (NBS, 2016b).
 The income group of the buyers also suggests they had a fairly decent income and are majorly engaged in the private sector.

 Consumer Preference for Cattle Attributes

 Major cattle breeds traded in Maiduguri cattle market include Ambala, Kuri, Bokoloji, Mbororo and Wadara (MCA, 2020).
 In Table 3, distribution for the preference response showed Ambala as the choice breed.
-The respondents mostly preferred Ambala (43%) to the other breeds as 19% showed indifference to animal breed.
-The choice of breed is usually considered by fatteners, traders and butchers.
-Those buying for home consumption generally do not emphasize breed as choice criteria.
+The respondents mostly preferred Ambala (43%) to the other breeds as 19% showed indifference to animal breeds.
+The choice of breed is usually considered by fatteners, traders, and butchers.
+Those buying for home consumption generally do not emphasize breed as a choice criterion.
 Fatteners generally perceive Ambala as the breed with the highest feed conversion rate than the others.
-Its relatively larger size compared to the other breeds also endeared it to cattle traders.
+It i relatively larger in size compared to the other breeds; also endeared it to cattle traders.

 Table 3: Preference Rating for Cattle Attributes (n=100)